fusionbox/django-argonauts/README.md

 ## `GenericTemplateFinderMiddleware`
-This middleware will automagically find a template based on the request url and render it.
+This middleware will automatically find a template based on the request url and render it.
 Useful during early design stages to allow quick static pages to use the template system.